Kolelab/Fluorescence-Microscopy-Tools/TEAMSTER/README.md

 Enclosure | e.g. from Farnell, Digikey or Mouser | N/A | Select an enclosure that fits the dimensions of the board. | up to 30
 10 KΩ resistors | e.g. from Farnell, Digikey or Mouser | N/A | Any will do, you might have one lying around. | <1

-If you have access to a 3D printer you can also print an enclosure as provided in the stl file.
+If you have access to a 3D printer you can also print an enclosure that is provided in Fluorescence-Microscopy-Tools/TEAMSTER/3DPrints/Enclosure.stl .

 Alternatively a do-it-yourself protoype enclosure could be made as suggested elsewhere: